Baggara Arabs: History

+The Baggara of Darfur and Kordofan were the backbone of the Mahdist revolt against Turko-Egyptian rule in Sudan in the 1880s.
+The Mahdi's second-in-command, the Khalifa Abdallahi ibn Muhammad, was himself a Baggara of the Ta'aisha tribe.
+During the Mahdist period (1883–98) tens of thousands of Baggara migrated to Omdurman and central Sudan where they provided many of the troops for the Mahdist armies.

 After their defeat at the Battle of Karari in 1898, the remnants returned home to Darfur and Kordofan.
 Under the British system of indirect rule, each of the major Baggara tribes was ruled by its own paramount chief (nazir).
 Most of them were loyal members of the Umma Party, headed since the 1960s by Sadiq el Mahdi.

 The main Baggara tribes of Darfur were awarded "hawakir" (land grants) by the Fur Sultans in the 1750s.
 As a result, the four largest Baggara tribes of Darfur—the Rizeigat, Habbaniya, Beni Halba and Ta’isha—have been only marginally involved in the Darfur conflict.
 However, the Baggara have been deeply involved in other conflicts in both Sudan and Chad.
 Starting in 1985, the Government of Sudan armed many of the local tribes among them the Rizeigat of south Darfur and the Messiria and Hawazma of neighboring Kordofan as militia to fight a proxy war against the Sudan People's Liberation Army in their areas.
-They formed frontline units as well as Murahleen, mounted raiders that attacked southern villages to loot valuables and slaves.
+They formed frontline units as well as Muraheleen, mounted raiders that attacked southern villages to loot valuables and slaves.

 The Baggara people (and subgroups) were armed by the Sudanese government to participate in the counterinsurgency against the Sudanese People’s Liberation Army.
 The first attacks against villages by the Baggara were staged in the Nuba Mountains.
 The Sudanese government promoted attacks by promising the Baggara people no interference so they could seize animals and land.
-They formed the precursors to the Janjaweed - an infamous para-military.
+They formed the precursors to the Janjaweed - an infamous paramilitary.

 During the Second Sudanese Civil War thousands of Dinka women and children were abducted and subsequently enslaved by members of the Missiriya and Rezeigat tribes.
 An unknown number of children from the Nuba tribe were similarly abducted and enslaved.
 In Darfur, a Beni Halba militia force was organized by the government to defeat an SPLA force led by Daud Bolad in 1990–91.
 However, by the mid-1990s the various Baggara groups had mostly negotiated local truces with the SPLA forces.
 The leaders of the major Baggara tribes declared that they had no interest in joining the fighting.